skip to content

 More detailed information:

-• Your research may have used pre-existing data (e.g. numerical, images, text, audio etc.) and these third-party data may be present in the dataset you wish to deposit.
+• Your research may have used pre-existing data (e.g. numerical, images, text, audio etc.) and these third-party data may be present in the work you wish to deposit.
 If this is the case, you need to ensure you have the rights to share these data.
 Check the licence and terms assigned to the data.

-• Ensure that the existence of any reused or third-party data in your dataset is appropriately documented (e.g. correctly cited with associated terms allowing redistribution provided).
+• Ensure that the existence of any reused or third-party data in your research output is appropriately documented (e.g. correctly cited with associated terms allowing redistribution provided).
 This information can be added to a Readme file or the ‘Detailed description’ field in Elements, or uploaded as a separate document (see the variable information log template provided by the UK Data Service for this purpose).

 • See: